 Nowadays, it is trendy to use different documentaries & motion pictures as the primary sources.
 Movies have turned into a powerful medium used to interpret events, commentary/feedback, expression, study, art, and more in a creative manner.
 In addition to the official distributors and service providers like Netflix or Fox, each person can become a movie director & producer in one face by posting self-made videos online (YouTube, Vine, etc.)

 What about quoting films?
-No matter which type of video a writer wants to cite (website, database, online), it is important to include these elements:
+No matter which type of video a writer wants to cite (websites, database, online), it is important to include these elements:

 - Movie’s director/idea’s author

 - The name of the online source of the film